raspiblitz/raspiblitz/README.md

 ##### Circuitbreaker (LND Firewall)

 Not everybody is acting friendly in the Lightning network.
-Circuitbreaker is a background service you cann activate that acts similar to a firewall to protect your now better.
+Circuitbreaker is a background service you can activate that acts similar to a firewall to protect your now better.
 For details see: https://github.com/lightningequipment/circuitbreaker/blob/master/README.md

 ##### LND Auto-Unlock